How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 The NCLEX-RN is taken on a computer through Pearson VUE® testing centers.
 The exam employs Computer Adaptive Technology (more on that below).
 The NCLEX-RN tests theoretical knowledge, practical skills, and level of critical thinking ability for each student who wants to enter the nursing profession.
 The test is designed to ensure that every new nurse is minimally competent to practice as a RN.

-The NCLEX exams help state nursing boards ensure that new nursing graduates are minimally competent to practice.
-This standardization helps ensure patient safety and ethical practices across the country.
+This standardization helps ensure client safety and ethical practices across the country.

 How do I register for the NCLEX-RN?